SpikeInterface/spikely/README.md

 ```

 ## Documentation
-All documentation for SpikeInterface can be found here: https://spikely.readthedocs.io/en/latest/.
+All documentation for spikely can be found here: https://spikely.readthedocs.io/en/latest/.

 ## Screenshot